ShaielVistuch/ShaielVistuch/README.md

 ### Hi there 👋
+I am a 4-th year student majoring in computer engineering.
 <!--
 **ShaielVistuch/ShaielVistuch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.